-The Group and Simplon also teamed up to create an inclusive school for recruitment purposes in 2018.
-ITSCHOOL by Société Générale & Simplon trains persons on unemployment and Societe Generale employees switching to digital careers to become developers.
+The Group and Simplon, a social entreprise, also teamed up to create an inclusive school for recruitment purposes in 2018.
+ITSCHOOL by Société Générale & Simplon trains unemployed people and Societe Generale staff seeking to switch to a digital career to become developers.
 The school is free and graduates earn professional accreditation.

 - Inclusion programmes and funding for inclusive programmes and subsidised contracts at 16 local associations totalling nearly €300,000.

-- Integration programmes (professional accreditation contracts in the French Retail Banking division, with nearly 80% becoming permanent employment contracts for SG’s “Second Chance” programme initiated in 2015 for the Retail Banking division and ALD Automotive).
+- Integration programmes (professional accreditation contracts in the French Retail Banking division, with nearly 80% becoming permanent employment contracts for Societe Generale’s “Second Chance” programme initiated in 2015 for the Retail Banking division and ALD Automotive).

-- 3 refugees recruited under professional accreditation contracts in compliance jobs in 2018.
+- 3 refugees recruited under professional accreditation contracts in Compliance posts in 2018.

-Societe Generale supports the United Nations guidelines against discrimination of LGBTI people in the world of work.
-With Pride & Allies, which brings together our staff members from all countries to support and promote equal rights of LGBTI employees, the Group is continuing to develop its global Diversity and Inclusion policy and offers everyone the opportunity to take action.
+As part of its global policy on non-discrimination and diversity, the Group is committed to creating an inclusive culture that respects human rights and to fighting discrimination against LGBTI people in the workplace.
+With Pride & Allies, which brings together our employees from all countries to support and promote equal rights for LGBTI employees, the Group continues to develop this policy and offers everyone the opportunity to act.

 Find out more

-Charter of 15 commitments for a balanced work-home life (only in French)
+- Charter of 15 commitments for a balanced work-home life

-Agreement on changes to professions, skills and employment (only in French)
+- Agreement on changes to professions, skills and employment

-Businesses & Districts Charter (French Ministry of Urban Affairs), 2013 (only in French)
+- Businesses & Districts Charter (French Ministry of Urban Affairs), 2013